LaunchAcademy/my-pretty-unicorn-collector-usestate/README.md

 ## Part 3

 I wish to see ONLY one unicorn on a page, where I can see all of the little details about a unicorn.
-We'll need a show page and react router to help us make our dreams come true.
+We'll need a show page and React router to help us make our dreams come true.

 - Define routes in `App.js` such that the router renders our app.
 Going to `"/"` or `"/unicorns"` should render the UnicornListPage.
 - Define a route for the `/unicorns/:id`, such that a new component, `UnicornDetailsPage` is rendered on the screen